sebekpe1/ReDAL-extension-by-motion-flow/README.md

 This extension creates semanticaly pure regions for dynamic objects and link them through time, therefore it is possible to propagate annotations of these objects to entire sequence.

+The full master thesis can be found at [CTU DSpace](https://dspace.cvut.cz/handle/10467/108586)

 ## Data Preparation

 This repo supports SemanticKITTI and Waymo Open Dataset datasets.